eyimfor/race_classifier_fbhgs/README.md

 # race_classifier_fbhgs
 # Race Classifier for "Funding Black High-Growth Startups"

-This repository contains the initial race classification algorithm used in "Funding Black High-Growth Startups" (Yimfor, Marx, and Cook, forthcoming in Journal of Finance).
+This repository contains both the race classification code and dataset from "Funding Black High-Growth Startups" (Yimfor, Marx, and Cook, forthcoming in Journal of Finance).
+The dataset covers U.S.-based startups founded between 2000-2020 with founder information from PitchBook, merged with SEC Form D filings.
 The classifier combines facial recognition technology (DeepFace) with Census surname data to predict founders' race.
 This served as a first-pass screening tool.
 All classifications were subsequently reviewed manually by multiple research assistants to ensure accuracy.

 ## Setup
 1. Install required packages: `pip install -r requirements.txt`